safespring/web/content/geant/service-catalogue/api.md

 ## Storage API

 Safespring Storage support the S3 API.
 The S3 API is the de-facto standard for interacting with object storage services.
-The service is provided with the Ceph storage project, and the operations supported by the implementation can be viewed in the [Ceph S3 API source](https://github.com/ceph/ceph/blob/main/doc/radosgw/s3.rst).
+The service is provided with the Ceph storage project, and the operations supported by the implementation can be viewed here: https://docs.ceph.com/en/latest/radosgw/s3/.

 ## Backup API